 What is a Sonnet?
 Definition, Structure, and Examples What Defines a Sonnet Poem?
 A sonnet is a type of poem that traditionally consists of 14 lines and is typically written in iambic pentameter It is known for its specific rhyme scheme and thematic structure, often dealing with themes of love, nature, time, and beauty

-Sonnet - Academy of American Poets Sonnet - The sonnet is a fourteen-line poem traditionally written in iambic pentameter, employing one of several rhyme schemes, and adhering to a tightly structured thematic organization
+Sonnet - Academy of American Poets The sonnet is a popular classical form that has compelled poets for centuries Traditionally, the sonnet is a fourteen-line poem written in iambic pentameter, employing one of several rhyme schemes, and adhering to a tightly structured thematic organization